isaacniederer/bookbot/README.md

-First commit of boot.dev self guided project! my first project
+BookBot is my first project!